BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 write.csv(data_kruskal_alpha_site, file.path("./2_Alpha_div_results" , "Data_kruskal_alpha_site.csv"))

 ```
-Conclusion: for the three indices there is no differences between sites
+Conclusion: for the three indices there are no differences between the sites

 </details>